rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 ```
 ![npm-scripts](../images/exercise2/npm-scripts.png)

 9. Let's start by serving our application and starting the database.
-Use the `Terminal > OpenTerminal in specific container` menu item to open a terminal in the `dev-pod/main` container.
+Use the `Terminal > Open Terminal in specific container` menu item to open a terminal in the `dev-pod/main` container.
 Then run the mongo database.

 ```bash
 cd todolist
 npm run mongo:start-ide
 ```
 <p class="tip" >
-<b>NOTE</b> - If you're not using the cloud hosted environment, you can start mongo using <i>npm run mongo</i> which will pull the latest image from dockerhub
+<b>NOTE</b> - If you're not using the cloud hosted environment, you can start mongo using <i>npm run mongo</i> which will pull the latest `mongo` image from [Docker Hub](https://hub.docker.com/).
 </p>

-You will get a popup in your cloud ide asking if you want to `add a redirect` that you can close.
+You will get a pop-up in your cloud IDE asking if you want to `add a redirect` that you can close.
 ![close-popup](../images/exercise2/close-popup.png)

-10. Use the `Terminal > OpenTerminal in specific container` menu item in the cloud ide to open your second terminal in the `dev-pod/main` container.
+10. Use the `Terminal > Open Terminal in specific container` menu item in the cloud IDE to open your second terminal in the `dev-pod/main` container.
 Now we can run the todolist application.

 ```bash
 cd todolist